RSantosGIS/agc-3d-showcase/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+This application utilizes react-app-rewired to keep the application config out of the build process.
+The Config can be edited to change environment variables and application settings under public/AgcShowcaseConfig.js

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.